 Calgary's Free Cat Spay/Neuter Program: Step-by-Step

-The City of Calgary's No-Cost Spay & Neuter Program is the cheapest legal way to spay or neuter your cat in Calgary — assuming you qualify.
-It's funded as part of the city's Animal & Bylaw Services to reduce stray cat populations.
+The City of Calgary's No-Cost Spay & Neuter Program is the cheapest legal way to spay or neuter your cat in Calgary, assuming you qualify.
+It's funded through the city's Animal & Bylaw Services to reduce stray cat populations.
+Eligibility requires a cat licence in your name, so the licence question and the program question are linked.
 Here's how to use it:

 - Apply for Fair Entry first.
 The Fair Entry Program is the City of Calgary's subsidy gateway.
 You'll need to prove income (T4s, CRA notice of assessment) and Calgary residency.
 Apply online at

-calgary.ca/fairentry. - License your cat.
+calgary.ca/fairentry. - Get a cat licence.
 Your cat must be licensed in your name through the City of Calgary before the spay/neuter application is accepted.
-Cat licenses are available year-round.
+Cat licences are available year-round and renew annually.

 - Apply for the No-Cost program.
 Once Fair Entry approves you, apply for the No-Cost Spay & Neuter Program at